werdna10/Quant-Portfolio-Tool/readme.md

 ## How to Contribute

-Note: these instructions assume a working knowledge of `git` and `github` and that you also have `git` already installed on your machine
+Note: these instructions assume a working knowledge of both `git` and `github` and that you also have `git` already installed on your machine

 * Firstly, `fork` this repository